mon-gmx/mon-gmx/README.md

-Hey there! you found my github account.
-While this is not a very active place, I still post repositories and snippets from time to time.
+Hey there!
+You probably noticed this is not a very active place, I still post repositories and snippets from time to time.
 In another time I used to contribute to projects using the monchitos82 account (closed).

 ## About me (02/24)